 In the previous article, “Every journey starts with a single content step”, we explored the need to define your customer’s buying journey from their perspective and then use this to create truly customer-centric content.
 This approach creates an end-to-end content journey, as content is the tool being used to facilitate your customer’s journeys.
 But what does this mean in practice when trying to understand how content fits into customer journeys?

 Understanding what content means

-First of all, we need to clarify what is meant by content.
-To date content has been used as this new umbrella term that represents predominantly digital based communications such as blogs, infographics, eBooks and video, which was largely adopted when brands embraced the need to engage audiences on social media.
-However, content is much broader than just what can be shared via social media.
+First, we need to clarify what we mean by “content”.
+To date, we have used content as this new umbrella term that represents predominantly digital based communications such as blogs, infographics, eBooks and video, which was largely adopted when brands embraced the need to engage audiences on social media.
+However, content is much broader than just what we can share via social media.
 As well as the above, content encompasses adverts, emails, website content, pricing estimates, customer bills and call centre scripts.
 Anything that involves an engagement between a business and a customer is content.

 Challenging the traditional content journey

 Now this is established, we need to look at the idea of how content is understood and managed within many organisations.
 Because of the limiting view of content mentioned above, many organisations see it as only an above-the-line digital or social media discipline, with it only serving as a tool to help with SEO and drive traffic to a website.
 Within this understanding of content, you often hear content being described as TOFU, MOFU and BOFU (Top, Middle & Bottom of Funnel) content, where the content has been mapped to a rudimentary customer journey in the form of the marketer’s friend the marketing funnel.
 However, there are two fundamental problems with this approach.